directus/directus/docs/reference/system/collections.md

 What value the archive field should be set to when unarchiving an item.

 `archive_app_filter` **boolean**\
-Whether or not the Admin App should allow the user to view archived items.
+Whether or not the Data Studio should allow the user to view archived items.

 `sort_field` **boolean**\
 What field holds the sort value on the collection.
-The Admin App uses this to allow drag-and-drop manual sorting.
+The Data Studio uses this to allow drag-and-drop manual sorting.

 `accountability` **string**\
 What data is tracked.
 One of `all`, `activity`.
 See [Accountability](/app/data-model#accountability) for more information.